bumi/lnd-native-companion/README.md

 Currently I've only used Chrome for development.

-Copy or link the `joule.json` to `/etc/opt/chrome/native-messaging-hosts/joule.json` and configure the `path` as described above.
+Copy or link the `joule.json` to `/etc/opt/chrome/native-messaging-hosts/joule.json` and configure the `path` as described above and check if the ID in the `allowed_origins` list matches.

 ### 3. Run local react.js server